astronomer/docs/software/integrate-auth-system.md

 12. Click **Test connection** in the Microsoft Entra ID application management menu to confirm your connection to the SCIM endpoint.

 13. Create mappings for your Astronomer users and roles.
-See [Tutorial - Customize user provisioning attribute-mappings for SaaS applications in Azure Active Directory](https://learn.microsoft.com/en-us/entra/identity/app-provisioning/customize-application-attributes).
+See [Tutorial - Customize user provisioning attribute-mappings for SaaS applications in Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/app-provisioning/customize-application-attributes).

 14. Click **Manage** > **Provisioning** > **Settings**.